jackiehjm/stx-docs/doc/source/security/kubernetes/https-access-overview.rst

 expired certificates and certificates that will expire soon, see :ref:`alarm-expiring-soon-and-expired-certificates-baf5b8f73009`.

-The following sections provide details on managing these certificates.
+The following sections provide details on managing these certificates:

 -   :ref:`StarlingX REST API Applications and the Web Administration Server Certificate <starlingx-rest-api-applications-and-the-web-administration-server>`